-“I came home one day, shocked to find an ambulance in the driveway,” says Tom’s mother, Lisa White.
+“I came home one day, shocked to find an ambulance in the driveway,” said Tom’s mother, Lisa White.
 “Tom had started convulsing in the kitchen while eating supper with his older brother.
-It was very traumatic to say the least.”
+It was very traumatic, to say the least.”

-For the next five years, Tom kept having seizures – about two a month, with most lasting about 20 to 40 seconds each.
-Most of his seizures looked like “staring spells,” although Tom also experienced occasional convulsive seizures as well.
+For the next five years, Tom kept having seizures – about two per month, with most lasting about 20 to 40 seconds each.
+Most of his seizures looked like “staring spells,” although Tom also experienced occasional convulsive seizures, as well.

-“Things were kind of in a rut at the time,” Lisa recalls.
+“Things were kind of in a rut at the time,” Lisa said.
 “Tom was on three medications, but still having breakthrough seizures.
 We could never leave him at home alone, because we never knew if he was going to have a seizure.
-We hoped there might be something out there to improve his quality of life, if not make him seizure-free.”
+We hoped there might be something out there to improve his quality of life, if not make him seizure free.”

 Brain surgery was explored, but Tom was not considered a candidate at the time.
-Thankfully, however, UW Health had just hired Elizabeth Felton, MD, PhD, a neurologist with special training in ketogenic therapy, a low-carbohydrate, high-fat, diet that has helped reduce the frequency of seizures in epilepsy patients.
+Thankfully, however, UW Health had just hired Elizabeth Felton, MD, PhD, a neurologist with special training in ketogenic therapy — a low-carbohydrate, high-fat, diet that has helped reduce the frequency of seizures for some epilepsy patients.

-“While we don’t know exactly how ketogenic diets work, they help put the body into ketosis, a state in which the body uses fat for energy rather than carbohydrates,” says Dr. Felton.
-“Studies show that about half of patients on a ketogenic diet have at least a 50-percent reduction in seizures.”
+“While we don’t know exactly how ketogenic diets work, they help put the body into ketosis, a state in which the body uses fat for energy rather than carbohydrates,” said Dr. Felton.
+“Studies show that about half of patients on a ketogenic diet have at least a 50 percent reduction in seizures.”

-In the fall of 2016, Tom started a type of ketogenic diet called the modified Atkins diet (MAD).
+In Fall 2016, Tom started a type of ketogenic diet called the Modified Atkins Diet (MAD).
 With only 15 grams of carbs to parcel out over the day, Tom loaded up on high-fat foods such as Italian sausage with parmesan cheese and cauliflower mashed potatoes, or sweets like peanut butter with chocolate drizzle.

-Things were going well during the summer of 2017, however the seizures started again that Labor Day weekend.
+Things were going well during Summer 2017.
+However, the seizures started again that Labor Day weekend.

-“Tom was experiencing more stress with his job at the grocery store and ultimately found it too hard to stick to the diet consistently,” says Lisa.
+“Tom was experiencing more stress with his job at the grocery store and ultimately found it too hard to stick to the diet consistently,” said Lisa.

 That fall, just before Tom turned 17, the Whites sat down with Dr. Felton hoping for something new.

-Part one of the plan -- the right temporal lobe surgery -- was performed on July 3, 2018, by UW Health pediatric neurosurgeon Raheel Ahmed, MD.
+Part one of the plan — the right temporal lobe surgery — was performed July 3, 2018, by UW Health pediatric neurosurgeon Raheel Ahmed.

 By mid-December, UW Health neurologists endorsed part two of Tom’s treatment plan, the responsive neuro stimulation (RNS), which will begin in March 2019.